Pricing Blog Formulas Tools About Download

 • Easy sell: it’s what clients are looking for even if they don’t know the name

 Want to calculate personalized formulas for Espresso Martini Brunette based on each client’s starting level?
-Try Blendsor free and let AI suggest exact proportions.
+Use the hair color mixing calculator to preview exact proportions before you start.
+Or try Blendsor free and let AI suggest precise formulas for every client.

-Article updated January 2026 with the latest trends.
+Article updated March 2026 with SEO optimization and latest trends.

 Practice with our free tools